why I’m not your “fun” friend. issue #1: Saturday mornings

 That Jesus’ death and resurrection weren’t enough to save a premature baby . . . but a nurse with tap water and the time to speak the words “in the name of the Father, Son and Holy Ghost” ensured the baby would spend eternity in heaven?”

 I’m older now and I DO understand.
-If what Pastor Abram said was true, all I needed was a nurse with a glass of water who had the ability to speak out loud, not Jesus Christ.
+If what Pastor Abram said was true, I didn’t need Jesus Christ.
+All I needed was a nurse with a glass of water who had the ability to speak out loud.

 I didn’t learn much in confirmation class, but I learned that the ritual of baptism was meaningless compared to what Jesus did.